Testing for Nonlinear Cointegration under Heteroskedasticity: Tests for Nonlinear Cointegration

+This section develops the cointegration test that we work with in the present nonlinear setup.
+As is usual in the cointegration testing literature, we first need a parameter estimator based on which we obtain residuals to compute a cointegration test statistic.
+To this end, Section \ref{subsec:nlsreg} first provides additional assumptions required for NLS estimation of the putative cointegrating relationship's parameter vector.
+We then establish that the asymptotic distribution of such a standard NLS estimator depends on unknown nuisance parameters arising from endogeneity, serial correlation and heteroskedasticity under our set of general assumptions.
+Hence, building a test statistic on the residuals computed from such an estimator would not provide feasible inference.
+Here, recall that we work with the KPSS-type test statistic of \citet{Shin1994}.

+Section \ref{subsec:leadsandlags} therefore introduces the dynamic, or leads-and-lags nonlinear least squares and shows that its limiting distribution is purged from the nuisance parameters arising from endogeneity and serial correlation.
+Our results, however, show that it is not purged from the effects of unconditional heteroskedasticity.

+Section \ref{subsec:bootstrap}, the key contribution of our paper, therefore goes on to propose a fixed-regressor wild bootstrap approach.
+It moreover establishes the asymptotic validity of this bootstrap under the present, general set of assumptions simultaneously addressing a variety of features impacting valid inference if not accounted for properly.
+In particular, it shows that the bootstrap correctly replicates the asymptotic null distribution that may still be affected by nuisance parameters arising from unconditional heteroskedasticity.
+Concretely, we show that the bootstrap critical values provide a test with, asymptotically, the correct rejection frequency under the null as well as its consistency, i.e., a rejection probability tending to 1 under the alternative of no cointegration.

-Following \cite{SaikkonenChoi2004} and \cite{ChoiSaikkonen2010} we use triangular array asymptotics in order to study the large sample behavior of the proposed test statistic \eqref{eq:eta}, presented below.
+Following \cite{SaikkonenChoi2004} and \cite{ChoiSaikkonen2010} we use triangular array asymptotics in order to study the large sample behavior of the test statistic \eqref{eq:eta}, presented below.
 We fix the actual sample size at $T_0$ and embed the model in a sequence of models dependent on the sample size $T$, which tends to infinity.
-We replace the regressor $x_t$ by $x_{tT}:=(T_0/T)^{1/2}x_t$.
-This makes the regressor and regressand dependent on $T$ and we obtain the actual model for $T_0=T$.
-If $T_0$ is large, the triangular asymptotics can be expected to give reasonable approximations to the finite sample distributions of the estimator and test statistics, see \cite{SaikkonenChoi2004}. \cite{ChoiSaikkonen2010} note that conventional asymptotic results on the NLS estimator are not available when the error term $u_t$ is allowed to be serially correlated or $x_t$ is not exogenous.
-See \cite{SaikkonenChoi2004} and \cite{ChoiSaikkonen2010} for a more detailed discussion about triangular asymptotics.
+That is, we replace the regressor $x_t$ by $x_{tT}:=(T_0/T)^{1/2}x_t$ and time trends $t^j$ by $t_T^j:=(T_0/T)^{j}t^j$.
+This makes the regressors and regressand dependent on $T$ and we obtain the actual model for $T_0=T$.
+If $T_0$ is large, triangular asymptotics can be expected to give reasonable approximations to the finite sample distributions of the estimator and test statistics, see \cite{SaikkonenChoi2004}. \cite{ChoiSaikkonen2010} note that conventional asymptotic results on the NLS estimator are not available when the error term $u_t$ is allowed to be serially correlated or $x_t$ is not exogenous.
+See \cite{SaikkonenChoi2004} and \cite{ChoiSaikkonen2010} for a more detailed discussion of triangular asymptotics in the present context.

 In particular, we embed the model \eqref{eq:cointregr} in a sequence of models